rizwanakhtar7/project-1/README.md

 ### Wins
 - Achieving my targets throughout the week including MVP, styling goals and refactoring code as I went along.

-- Pseudocoding, taking time to plan in detail helped me to write the code smoothly, testing throroughly as I went along developing the game.
+- Pseudo-coding, taking time to plan in detail helped me to write the code smoothly, testing throroughly as I went along developing the game.

 ### Challenges
 - The biggest challenge for me was to correctly apply the function to swipe correctly.